orakaro/The-introduction-to-RxSwift-you-have-been-missing/README.md

 This toolset of functions gives you more power in less code.

 # Where to go from here
-If you think RxSwift will be your preferred library for IOS Programming, take a while to get acquainted with [RxSwift API](https://github.com/ReactiveX/RxSwift/blob/master/Documentation/API.md) for transforming, combining, and creating Observables.
+If you think RxSwift will be your preferred library for IOS Programming, take some time to get acquainted with [RxSwift API](https://github.com/ReactiveX/RxSwift/blob/master/Documentation/API.md) for transforming, combining, and creating Observables.
 If you want to understand those functions in diagrams of streams, take a look at [Marble diagrams](http://rxmarbles.com/).
-Whenever you get stuck trying to do something, draw those diagrams, think on them, look at the long list of functions, and think more.
+Whenever you get stuck trying to do something, draw those diagrams, think about them, look at the long list of functions, and think more.
 This workflow has been effective in my experience.

-Once you start getting the hang of programming with RxSwift, you will need to get used to libraries which are using along such as `RxCocoa`, `Moya/RxSwift`, `RxDataSources` and then [Driver](https://github.com/ReactiveX/RxSwift/blob/master/Documentation/Units.md), etc.
+Once you start getting the hang of programming with RxSwift, you will need to get used to libraries which are using it such as `RxCocoa`, `Moya/RxSwift`, `RxDataSources` and then [Driver](https://github.com/ReactiveX/RxSwift/blob/master/Documentation/Units.md), etc.
 Finally, sharpen your skills further by learning real functional programming, and getting acquainted with issues such as side effects that affect Rx.

 If this tutorial helped you, [tweet it forward](https://twitter.com/intent/tweet?original_referer=https:%2F%2Fgithub.com%2FDTVD%2FThe-introduction-to-RxSwift-you-have-been-missing&amp;text=The%20introduction%20to%20RxSwift%20you%27ve%20been%20missing&amp;tw_p=tweetbutton&amp;url=https:%2F%2Fgithub.com%2FDTVD%2FThe-introduction-to-RxSwift-you-have-been-missing&amp;via=dtvd88).